-More generally, the volatility of financial markets resulting from disruptions or deteriorations in macroeconomic conditions could adversely affect the BNPP Group's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments such as commercial real estate.
-For reference, and as indicated below, the revenues of Global Markets, the main business line of the Corporate & Institutional Banking ("CIB") division, which handles the BNPP Group's trading activities, accounted for 17% of the BNPP Group's revenues in 2023.
-Severe market disruptions and extreme market volatility have occurred often in recent years (including in 2023) and may persist or resurface, which could result in significant losses for the BNPP Group.
+More generally, the volatility of financial markets resulting from disruptions or deteriorations in macroeconomic conditions could adversely affect the BNPP Group's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments.
+For reference, the revenues of Global Markets accounted for 17% of the BNPP Group's revenues in 2022.
+Severe market disruptions and extreme market volatility have occurred often in recent years (including in 2022) and may persist or resurface, which could result in significant losses for the BNPP Group.
 Such losses may extend to a broad range of trading and hedging products, including swaps, forward and future contracts, options and structured products.
 The volatility of financial markets makes it difficult to predict trends and implement effective trading strategies.
-It also weighs on the primary equity and bond markets, as in 2022 and 2023, affecting the activity of Corporate & Institutional Banking
+It also weighs on the primary equity and bond markets, as in 2022, affecting the activity of Corporate & Institutional Banking

-Any significant losses on trading and investment activities due to market fluctuations and volatility could have an adverse effect on its results of operations and financial position."
+Any significant losses on trading and investment activities due to market fluctuations and volatility could have an adverse effect on its results of operations and financial position.

-9. In Chapter 1 RISK FACTORS, the text under the header 1.3.2 Risks of generating lower revenues from commission and fee-based businesses during market downturns and declines in activity shall be deleted and replaced as follows:
+1.3.2 Risks of generating lower revenues from commission and fee-based businesses during market downturns and declines in activity.

-"Commissions received by the BNPP Group represented 21% of its revenues in 2023.
+Commissions represented 21% of the BNPP Group's total revenues in 2022.
 Financial and economic conditions affect the number and size of transactions for which the BNPP Group provides securities underwriting, financial advisory and other Investment Banking services.
 These revenues, which include fees from these services, are directly related to the number and size of the transactions in which the BNPP Group participates and can thus be significantly affected by economic or financial changes that are unfavourable to its Investment Banking business and clients.
 In addition, because the fees that the BNPP Group charges for managing its clients' portfolios are in many cases based on the value or performance of those portfolios, a market downturn that reduces the value of its clients' portfolios or increases the amount of withdrawals would reduce the revenues it receives from its asset management, equity derivatives and Private Banking businesses.
-Independently of market changes, the development of index portfolios or the belowmarket performance by the BNPP Group's mutual funds may lead to reduced revenues from the BNPP Group's asset management business, and increased withdrawals and reduced inflows for these vehicles.
-A reduced level of net banking income from the abovementioned commission and fee-based businesses may have a material adverse impact on the BNPP Group's financial results."
+Independently of market changes, the development of index portfolios or the below-market performance by the BNPP Group's mutual funds may lead to reduced revenues from the BNPP Group's asset management business, and increased withdrawals and reduced inflows for these vehicles.
+A reduced level of revenues from the abovementioned commission and fee-based businesses may have a material adverse impact on the BNPP Group's financial results.

-10. In Chapter 1 RISK FACTORS, the text under the header 1.3.3 Risks of adjustments to the carrying value of the BNPP Group's securities and derivatives portfolios and the BNPP Group's own debt shall be deleted and replaced as follows:
+1.3.3 Risks of adjustments to the carrying value of the BNPP Group's securities and derivatives portfolios and the BNPP Group's own debt